ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation2/presentation2-notes.md

 a more closely-enclosing but superordinate zone to the QNAME.

-For example, suppose a DNS resolver needs to resolve the query (`ENG.UWO.CA`, `IN`, `A`) -- that is, obtain the A record and corresponding RDATA corresponding to the domain name ENG.UWO.CA.
+For example, suppose a DNS resolver needs to resolve the query (`WWW.ENG.UWO.CA`, `IN`, `A`) -- that is, obtain the A record and corresponding RDATA corresponding to the domain name `WWW.ENG.UWO.CA`.
 The A RRTYPE is used to encode IPv4 addreses.

+![A Recursive Query][query/query.png]

-A recursive resolver with an empty cache will first send a query to a root server, which will result in a referral to a CA server.
+A recursive resolver with an empty cache will first send a query to a root server, which will result in a referral to a `CA` server.
-A second query to a CA server will result in a referral to a UWO.CA server, and a third query to a UWO.CA server will result in a query to an ENG.UWO.CA server, which will provide an answer.
+A second query to a `CA` server will result in a referral to a `UWO.CA` server, and a third query to a UWO.CA server will result in a query to an `ENG.UWO.CA` server, which will provide an answer.
 The intermediate records obtained during this process will all be cached for periods determined by the respective zone administrators, and subsequent queries, identical or similar, can take advantage of that locally-cached